namyeon/namyeon.github.io/index.md

 Here's my **[cv (pdf)](./Lee_CV_082419.pdf).**

-My dissertation work looks at how to develop strategies that science communication scholars and practitioners can use to increase public awareness of and engagement in scientific information. _[Read more](./dissertation.md)._
+My dissertation work looks at how to develop strategies that science communication scholars and practitioners can use to increase public awareness of and engagement in scientific information.
 * * *

 ### Journal Articles: